uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/further-education-teacher-training.md

 ## Becoming a Further Education teacher

 Being a Further Education (FE) teacher means you’ll teach students from 14 to adult.
-Further education covers an hugely diverse range of subjects and qualifications.
+Further Education covers an hugely diverse range of subjects and qualifications.

 As an FE teacher, you’ll be improving your students’ qualifications and future job prospects - as well as inspiring those who simply want to enjoy building new skills and knowledge.